You Are Here:

 Edenton Music in the Park is a relaxing way to enjoy small town life.
 Bring a lawn chair or spead a blanket on the ground and enjoy the scenic waterfront while listening to good music.

-Glenn and Anita Anderson play on July 18th from 3PM to 5PM.
+Glenn and Anita Anderson often play in this event.
 They both play guitar and blend well together for a combination of original and arrranged pieces.

 Take a walk on the marina pier, check out the wonderful gifts, food and decor at Edenton Bay Trading Company, and eat in one of our Sunday restaurants - Chero's, Nothin' Fancy, Mac's Back Door, Edenton Bay Oyster Bar, and our chain restaurants.